Swarm (Marvel Comics): Fictional character biography

 Now back with an internal skeleton, Swarm felt that the criminal organization Pride's fall allowed access to their former territory, specifically Los Angeles.
-However, he/they are defeated by the Los Angeles' protector Runaways when his/their body of bees' mental link is disrupted by electrical blasts.
+However, they are defeated by the Los Angeles' protector Runaways when their bees' mental link is disrupted by electrical blasts.

 Swarm regained control over his colony and joins the Chameleon's Exterminators to kill their shared enemy now that Peter Parker's true identity is revealed.
-Swarm attacks Mary Jane Watson but the latter sprays Swarm with water while a co-worker smashes Swarm's skeleton, but the bees reformed around the skeleton as Stark Industries' bodyguards take him/them away.
+Swarm attacks Mary Jane Watson but the latter sprays Swarm with water while a co-worker smashes Swarm's skeleton, but the bees reformed around the skeleton as Stark Industries' bodyguards take him away.

 When Alyosha Kravinoff began collecting a zoo of animal-themed superhumans, Swarm is in one of the cages.
 He fought Gargoyle as the Punisher passes them and escaped.

 Swarm next turns up in Denver, Colorado, having amassed enough bees to become giant-sized.
 The Thunderbolts face him/them unsuccessfully until Venom devours Swarm's bones.
-Norman Osborn speculated this is a minor inconvenience that shouldn't prevent Swarm's return.
+Norman Osborn speculated this is a minor inconvenience that should not prevent Swarm's return.

 Swarm next turns up in Buenos Aires, having his intelligence again.
 He fought the Mighty Avengers by creating 'avatars' made of bees.
-Hank Pym, Stature and Amadeus Cho place an inhibitor collar on the queen bees which caused Swarm's intelligence to somehow disperse.
+Hank Pym, Stature and Amadeus Cho place an inhibitor collar on the queen bees, causing Swarm's mind to disperse.

 He was briefly seen trying to launch an attack of the Jean Grey School for Higher Learning only to be almost instantly thwarted by the X-Men's Krakoa, the Bamfs, and Doop.

 Swarm later formed his own incarnation of the Sinister Six with 8-Ball, Delilah, Killer Shrike, Melter and Squid.
 They attack Spider-Man and the students of the Jean Grey School for Higher Learning.
-Swarm gets dispersed by Hellion which caused the other members to surrender.
+Swarm is dispersed by Hellion, causing the other members to surrender.

 Swarm later attacked New York but was defeated by Squirrel Girl and her ally Koi Boi covering him with water and turning bags full of his constituent bees in to the police.

 Swarm later appeared as a member of the Hateful Hexad alongside Bearboarguy, Gibbon, Ox, Squid and White Rabbit.
 During the disastrous battle against Spider-Man and Deadpool, the battle is crashed by Itsy Bitsy.

-Swarm relocates to Florida, where he encounters Macrothrax and his minions who are also sentient insect colonies in humanoid form, accidentally created by the invention behind him.
-He ends up joining forces with Ant-Man and taking a liking to the latter.
+Swarm relocates to Florida, where he encounters Macrothrax and his minions.
+They are also sentient insect colonies in humanoid form, accidentally created by the invention behind him.
+Swarm ends up joining forces with Ant-Man and taking a liking to the latter.